Sheril/cs-live-edit-react/README.md

 ## Prerequisites

 1. Install the node packages
-2. Create a Contentstack Stack with a `page` content type and two text fields fields: `headline` and `description`
+2. Create a Contentstack Stack with a `page` content type and two text fields: `headline` and `description`
-3. Add the Environment variables
+3. Create an Entry and publish the content (Remember, this isn't a Live Preview, so only the published content will be visible in the Preview Window.)
 4. Configure the [Live Preview](https://www.contentstack.com/docs/developers/set-up-live-preview) in Contentstack.
+5. Add the Environment variables